skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20191129 - initial thinking for malta.md

 # 20191129 - initial thinking

+## 20200106 - why this matters

+- what is the background for this? where has it come from?
+    + Efva Lilja [@lilja_words_2003]
+    + what can't be named (unsayable) - my presentation
+    + Biggs 2002 [@biggs_editorial_2002]
+    + Dilthey (in Mignolo)
+    + Ellis [@ellis_that_2018]
+- so what?
+    + go through stuff from Ellis 2018 -- what is at stake for dance
+    + broader picture is about data and datafication (other words from Snowden and Shoshana)
+    + practice of humility - what humility (and perhaps skepticism?) get us
+- problem of preaching humility in a 'so what?' section.
+That is, I'm OK with the possibility that none of this matters.
+Indeed, it doesn't matter.
+Or something like that.

 ## edit bin from abstract

 "as a challenge to the elemental right to the future tense, which accounts for the individual’s ability to imagine, intend, promise, and construct a future" [@zuboff_age_2019]